 Award-winning restaurants occupy Perth's streets, serving innovative dishes that offer a true taste of Canada.
-We recommend The Stone Cellar on Gore Street for a fine dining option, Fiddleheads located in a beautiful old stone mill with a patio overlooking Stewart Park and O'Reilly's Ale House for an authentic Canadian public house experience.
+We recommend The Stone Cellar on Gore Street for a fine dining option, Fiddleheads located in a beautiful old stone mill with a patio overlooking Stewart Park and Billings and Company for an authentic Canadian public house experience.
 Or, if none of those quite tickle your fancy there are a further twenty restaurants in Perth's downtown to choose from!

-During the prohibition era, Perth was notorious for its underground distillers crafting sought-after moonshine -so you can be sure the locals know what they're doing!
-Enjoy a beer or something a little stronger from the now legitimate Perth Brewery (receive a free tour and tasting by appointment on presentation of this guide.
-Visit perthbrewery.ca) or Top Shelf Distillers (receive a free tasting tour, valued at \$10 per person, on presentation of this quide.
-Visit topshelfdistillers.com.)
+During the prohibition era, Perth was notorious for its underground distillers crafting sought-after moonshine - so you can be sure the locals know what they're doing!
+Enjoy a beer or something a little stronger from the now legitimate Perth Brewery or Top Shelf Distillers.

-THE SURROUNDING AREA

-Beyond the town of Perth itself the surrounding area is packed with attractions and activities.
+THE SURROUNDING AREA Beyond the town of Perth itself the surrounding area is packed with attractions and activities.
 If you're happy to venture away from the canal, a half-hour taxi journey from Perth you'll find Wheelers Pancake House, Sugar Camp and Museums.
 A family-run business that combines a pancake house with a series of museums and hiking trails right in Canada's maple syrup producing heartland.
 (Visit their website at wheelersmaple.com.)
 Alternatively, a fifteen minute taxi journey south of Perth, on the Northern side of Big Rideau Lake, you'll find the public recreation ground of Murphy's Point Provincial Park.
 This 3,060 acre park features idyllic hiking trails, as well as a restored early 20th century mine.
 Here you'll be able to go on guided tours of The Silver Queen Mica Mine - an early pioneer mine, and even ghost walks for those who are feeling brave.